-Distracted driving led to tragedy in Texas late last month.
+Distracted driving led to tragedy in Texas in late March.
 A van carrying church members from the First Baptist Church of New Braunfels, Texas was involved in a deadly crash with a pickup truck outside Garner State Park, on U.S. 83.
 The collision occurred on March 29, 2017, leaving 13 people dead.
 As authorities investigated the tragic collision, they found the driver of the pickup truck acknowledged he was texting before the crash, to a witness to the accident.

 That witness, a driver who was behind the pickup, told authorities he had watched the driver of the pickup driving erratically prior to the collision, crossing the center line on more than one occasion.
 The accident occurred on a two-lane road, approximately seventy-five miles west of San Antonio where Jody Kuchler, a self-employed welder, and his girlfriend were driving back to their home near Leakey.
 The two saw the pickup truck in front of them go across the center line and off the shoulder several times.

 Kuchler said he and his girlfriend followed the pickup for at least fifteen minutes, and that he called the sheriff’s offices in Real County and Uvalde County, telling dispatchers that someone needed to get the driver of the pickup truck off the road before he hit someone.
 Kuchler and his girlfriend witnessed the crash with the church bus, stopping to render aid to those involved.
 During this time, the driver of the pickup truck, Jack Young, 20, of Leakey, told Kuchler “I’m sorry, I’m sorry, I was texting.”
 Kuchler asked the young man if he knew what he had just caused, and Young said again, “I’m sorry, I’m sorry.”